aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

 ---
 # Welcome to jmp internals

 So i would like to start by stating the purpose of this blog.
-In here i will posts about reverse engineering and exploit developement, and i can share also my ctf writeup here.
+In here i will post about reverse engineering and exploit developement, and i can share also my ctf writeup here.

 so let's begin with our [first challenge](https://challenges.re/1/)